sebosp/rafka/README.md

 - Reading configuration file.
 - Creation of persistent paths in zookeeper.
 - Finalized Feature Change Listeners
+- Dynamic Config can be recognized from zookeeper, but the reconfiguration is not done yet, that should be done later, will focus on functionality and deal with this later.

 ## Next
 - Dynamic Broker Configurations